MASSACHUSETTS ASSOCIATION OF REGIONAL SCHOOLS

 The objectives of the Association shall include:

-1. To develop a composite representation and statement of needs of the regional school districts of the Commonwealth and to effectively communicate these needs to the executive and legislative branches of state government.
+1. To develop a clear statement of the needs of regional school districts throughout the Commonwealth and to effectively communicate these needs to all stakeholders.

-4. To foster a partnership with the Department of Education of the Commonwealth, and effect the adoption of policies and practices consistent with the objectives of the Association and responsive to the needs of all regional school districts in the Commonwealth.
+4. To foster a partnership with the Department of Elementary and Secondary Education and affect the adoption of policies and practices consistent with the objectives of the Association and responsive to the needs of all regional school districts.